ChrisFairless/nccs-supply-chain/README.md

 Notes:
 - We can't guarantee that changes between CLIMADA versions work 100% of the time, since different versions of CLIMADA have different package dependencies.
 If this happens, follow these installation instructions again, but check out the correct version of CLIMADA with the above command immediately after Step 1.
 This way the correct dependencies for that version of CLIMADA will be installed in Step 3.
+- We require CLIMADA Petals <= 5.0.0 at the moment while we work to accomodate a change on the develop branch.
+As of 16 September v5.0.0 is the latest release, so it is also the main branch.